wdevore/Ranger-Flutter-Engines/ranger_handcrafted/README.md

+# basic_gameloop
+This is bare minimum of building a game loop in flutter.

+# range_flame
+A port of [Ranger-Go-IGE](https://github.com/wdevore/Ranger-Go-IGE/tree/master) to Flutter.
+It uses Flame engine.

+# range_core
+This is the Ranger game engine in a package.

 # ranger_handcrafted

-A port of [Ranger-Go-IGE](https://github.com/wdevore/Ranger-Go-IGE/tree/master) to Flutter.
-It used Flame's forge2d
+This is a basic gameloop enhanced for Ranger.

 # Tasks
 - Maths